Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: Introduction

 \skp{0.155} In Section \ref{sec:macs.tm}, the construction and properties of these manifolds $M(J)$ are analyzed in the context of {\em generalized\/} moment-angle complexes.
-As above, to the polytope $P^n$ is associated its dual complex $K$ and a generalized moment-angle complex $Z(K;(\underline{D}^{2J}, \underline{S}^{2J-1}))$ and, to $P(J)$, which happens to have dual complex $K(J)$, is associated the moment-angle complex $Z\big(K(J); (D^2,S^1)\big)$.
-The central result which here connects the construction $K(J)$ to the study of toric manifolds is the following.
+As above, to the polytope $P^n$ is associated the simplicial complex $K$ dual to $\partial{P^{n}}$ and a generalized moment-angle complex $Z(K;(\underline{D}^{2J}, \underline{S}^{2J-1}))$ and, to $P(J)$, which has boundary dual to $K(J)$, is associated the moment-angle complex $Z\big(K(J); (D^2,S^1)\big)$.
+Theorem \ref{thm:key.result} connects the construction $K(J)$ to the study of toric manifolds.
+In describing the new manifolds $M(J)$, diffeomorphisms, (Theorems \ref{thm:key.result} and \ref{main.thm}),